Pastoral care: Orthodoxy

 The priesthood obligations of Orthodox clergymen are outlined by John Chrysostom (347–407) in his treatise On the Priesthood.
-It is perhaps the first pastoral work written, although he was only a deacon when he penned it.
-It stresses the dignity of the priesthood.
-The priest, it says, is greater than kings, angels, or parents, but priests are for that reason most tempted to pride and ambition.
-They, more than anyone else, need clear and unshakable wisdom, patience that disarms pride, and exceptional prudence in dealing with souls.
+It is considered one of the first pastoral works ever written, though Chrysostom was only a deacon at the time.
+The work emphasizes the dignity of the priesthood, stating that the priest is greater than kings, angels, or even parents.
+However, this elevated status also makes priests particularly susceptible to pride and ambition.
+Therefore, they require clear and unshakable wisdom, patience to counter pride, and exceptional prudence in guiding souls.

 Protestantism

 There are many assumptions about what a pastor's ministry is.
 The core practices of a pastor's ministry in mainline Protestant churches include leading worship, preaching, pastoral care, outreach, and supporting the work of the congregation.
 Theological Seminaries provide a curriculum that supports these key facets of ministry.
-Pastors are often expected to also be involved in local ministries, such as hospital chaplaincy, visitation, funerals, weddings and organizing religious activities.
-"Pastoral ministry" iincludes outreach, encouragement, support, counseling and other care for members and friends of the congregation.
+Pastors are often expected to also be involved in local ministries, such as hospital chaplaincy, visitation, funerals, weddings, and organizing religious activities.
+"Pastoral ministry" includes outreach, encouragement, support, counseling, and other care for members and friends of the congregation.
 In many churches, there are groups like deacons that provide outreach and support, often led and supported by the pastor.

 For example, the Evangelical Wesleyan Church instructs clergy with the following words: "We should endeavor to assist those under our ministry, and to aid in the salvation of souls by instructing them in their homes. ...
 Family religion is waning in many branches.
 And what avails public preaching alone, though we could preach like angels?
 We must, yea, every traveling preacher must instruct the people from house to house."
 The Presbyterian Church (USA) is structured so that there is parity between lay leaders and pastors.
 Deacons and elders are ordained, with specific duties.